 The Regional State Administrative Agency for Western and Inland Finland (AVI) granted the environmental permit for the Keliber refinery on 28 June 2022.
 The initial environmental permit application for the refinery was submitted to AVI on 4 December 2020.

-The Regional State Administrative Agency for Western and Inland Finland (AVI) has on 28 December 2022 granted environmental permits for Keliber’s Rapasaari mine and the concentrator plant in Päiväneva.
+The Regional State Administrative Agency for Western and Inland Finland (AVI) has on 28 December 2022 granted an environmental permit for the Keliber lithium project’s Rapasaari mine and the concentrator plant in Päiväneva.
 The decision includes a water management permit for the concentrator, and a right to start preparations according to the Water Act, which makes it possible to use water from the river Köyhäjoki and build the needed structures for that.
-In addition, AVI has granted a right to start operations despite possible appeals.
-The permits are not yet legally valid.
+In addition, the permit includes an enforcement order, a right to start concentrator operations despite possible appeals.
+The environmental permit is not yet legally valid.
 Permits are available on https://ylupa.avi.fi/fi-FI (in Finnish only).

 Keliber has valid environmental permits for the Syväjärvi mining area.
 In February 2019, the Regional State Administrative Agency for Western and Inland Finland granted Keliber an environmental permit for the Syväjärvi open pit mine operations and a water permit for the temporary draining of lakes Syväjärvi and Heinäjärvi, in accordance with the Environmental Protection Act (527/2014) and the Water Act (587/2011).
 Three appeals were filed in the Administrative Court of Vaasa against the Regional State Administrative Agency’s decision.
 On 16 June 2021, the Vaasa Administrative Court announced that it mostly rejects the appeals.
 This decision gained legal force in July 2021.